Frequently Asked Questions

 What project stage is appropriate for the Catalyst program?

 Catalyst funds projects with some level of enablement, beyond solely a concept or basic science – e.g. with an early working prototype, and/or feasibility data, or other early data to validate the potential of your innovation.
-To ensure a Catalyst project’s ability to leverage the broader healthcare resources that can be contributed from the Stanford ecosystem, the project should not be incorporated (established as a C corp, LLC, etc).

 What expectations does Catalyst have for post-Catalyst “translation”?